Book Back Cover: The Essential Elements One Must Know.

 There are usually two to three testimonials on the back cover.
 Choose ones that complement the back cover design and the space available.

 You can get testimonials through these three ways:

 - Other writers: You can approach important people, perhaps even politely email them with advance review copies.
-Alternatively, if you have writer friends, do contact them for a short one-liner that will help your book.
+Alternatively, if you have writer friends, contact them for a short one-liner that will help your book.
 Your readers will recognize a famous name on the back cover.
 Make sure that you include the credentials of the fellow author along with the testimonial.

-- Publication reviews: If a magazine with good standing like say, the London Review of Books or the New York Times, has said something complimentary in its pages, a short, impactful extract could be used as a testimonial on the back cover.
+- Publication reviews: If a magazine with good standing, like, say, the London Review of Books or the New York Times, has said something complimentary in its pages, a short, impactful extract could be used as a testimonial on the back cover.
 When prospective readers read these reviews, they will be persuaded to buy your book.

 - Customer reviews: Reach out to some first readers for reviews and get some powerful testimonials from them.